Are you in the market for a new or new-to-you car?

 However, not having car payments would allow you to save the monthly amount you would have been spending to pay cash for a better car in the future.

-When it comes down to it, only you can decide how much car you can afford.
+When it comes down to it, only you can decide how much of a car you can afford.
 Possibly one of the most important tips you can heed is to beware of taking on a car payment amount or term that will substantially limit you financially.

 In other words, don’t put yourself in a position where your car payment limits you from having other monetarily-driven fun in your life.
 Making sure your car gets you from A to B while meeting your transportation needs is really the most important factor.

 It's up to you how much of your budget you want to devote to transportation.
 When shopping for a new car keep the focus on the actual sales price of the car, not the monthly payment.
-Also, remember that the costs of owning a car is more than just the purchase price.
+Also, remember that the cost of owning a car is more than just the purchase price.
 Insurance, gas, and maintenance will also play a part – so keep that in mind when shopping around.